drwpow/blog/posts/the-state-of-es-modules-in-2020.md

 published_date: 2020-03-08 12:00:00 +0000
 tags:
   - dev
+data:
+  updated_date: 2020-03-09 12:00:00 +0000
 ---

 It’s 2020—March to be exact—ES Modules (ESM) are now supported in both [browsers][esm-browser] and [Node.js][esm-node].
 In the world of JS Development, this news is a prolific milestone.
 But if that’s the case, why aren’t more people talking about it?

+JavaScript going from no module system to _any_ module system is pretty big deal, because modules affect _nearly everything_ about how you write code.
 Remember that as recently as 2016 we were still [discussing CommonJS, AMD, UMD, and ESM alongside each other][js-modules].
-There are probably more apps using AMD & UMD than most realize.
-JavaScript going from no module system to a module system is pretty big deal.
-Modules affect _everything_ about how you write your code.
+Going from no module system to one is enough, but fragmenting between **three** before landing on a common **fourth** has given us all whiplash.
+But now that the dust is settling, why aren’t we all sold on ESM?

 ## modules affect everything

-Say you wrote a program in CommonJS that let you conditionally `require()` something, or not:
+To expand a bit more on why module systems affect so much, let’s take an example of code in CommonJS and see what it takes to upgrade to ESM:

 ```js
 if (process.env.NODE_ENV === 'development') {